-- the number of credits from the courses for which a pass (V) has been earned or an exemption (VR) has been granted is not allowed to exceed 40 credits in total.
-An exemption can be made when a student took courses at a university abroad; - c. the result for the Master's thesis project is at least 8.5; - d. the duration of study, from enrolment on the programme to the student taking the final examination component, does not exceed three years, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations. - 2.
-In special cases, the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in section 1 if the Board of Examiners determines that the student in question has shown exceptional skills in the degree programme in question.
-The Board of a written statement by the MSs coordinates and/or chainers of the assessment committee.

-The BoE needs a written statement by the MSc coordinator and/or chairperson of the assessment committee, stating the reasons of the student's outstanding performance during the degree programme.
+5. In special cases, the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in the previous sections if the Board of Examiners determines that the student in question has shown exceptional skills in the degree programme in question.
+The BoE needs a written statement by the MSc coordinator and/or chairperson of the assessment committee, stating the evidences of the student's outstanding performance during the degree programme.